Legacy-Edition-Minigames/Minigames/README.md

 If your server is crashing on loading maps, [read this](https://github.com/DBTDerpbox/Legacy-Edition-Battle/issues/7) about what to do.

-Legacy Edition Battle is currently designed for [Minecraft Java Edition 1.18.2](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-18-2)
+Legacy Edition Battle is currently designed for [Minecraft Java Edition 1.17.1](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-17-1), if you'd like 1.18 support, you can use [ViaFabric](https://www.curseforge.com/minecraft/mc-mods/viafabric) in the mods folder

 ### Credits